 JE: Well, I wish that I had a great editor like she did to help me along.
 But there were similarities in facing the kind of self-doubt that I think we all face as creatives.
 It’s funny, now and again I’ll have people tell me, “I just wanted to slap her sometimes.
 Like just get over it and write the book.”
 And I’m like, “Me too.”
 That’s why I gave her Phil and Bernie and other people to tell her, “Will you get over yourself and write the book?”
 I resonated with that.
 There were times that I just needed to write the book.
 I needed to be patient with the process of writing the book, but I also wanted it to go faster.

 It was an interesting thing because Sara was against her deadline and I had self-imposed deadlines, but everything always ended up taking longer.
 I needed to just trust my process, that it was going to take time.
-I wanted to write a good book and good novels that take time.
+I wanted to write a good book and good novels like that take time.

 It’s easy to look in the other lanes, right or left, to be looking sideways.
 You’ll see other people who say, “Yeah, I just finished like 5,000 words just last night.
 It wasn’t very hard.
 I don’t know what’s wrong with you.”
 I think we fall into comparison, and self-doubt, and wondering if we can really do it.